Ramen has come a long way

 I used udon noodles, because they conveniently come in a 2 ounce package (just throw away the flavor packet.)

-My biggest adaptation to this recipe was to reduce it to a smaller volume: the original recipe called for 1 ½ pounds of mushrooms and 8 cups of water, which is going to make a LOT of soup!
+My biggest adaptation to this recipe was reducing it to a smaller volume: the original recipe called for 1 ½ pounds of mushrooms and 8 cups of water, which will make a LOT of soup!
 So I re-sized it so I wouldn’t have huge volumes of leftovers.

-This soup is not complicated.
-Start by cooking the shallots and garlic in oil, then add mushrooms and let them cook for 10-15 minutes until they have released their moisture and are a nice deep golden brown color.
+This soup is quite straightforward.
+To start, cook the shallots and garlic in oil, then add mushrooms and let them cook for 10-15 minutes until they release their moisture and are a nice deep golden brown color.

 Spicy Noodle Soup with Mushrooms and Herbs